medic/cht-docs/content/en/apps/guides/hosting/self-hosting.md

 The CHT containers are installed using [docker compose](https://docs.docker.com/compose/reference/overview/) so that you can run multiple containers  as a single service.

 Start by choosing the location where you would like to save your compose configuration file.
-Then create your docker compose file (docker-compose.yml) by cding into the correct directory and running:
+Then create the `docker-compose.yml` file by `cd`ing into the correct directory and running:

 ```bash
 curl -s -o docker-compose.yml https://raw.githubusercontent.com/medic/cht-infrastructure/master/self-hosting/main/docker-compose.yml